Encanto (soundtrack): Songs charts

 American actress Stephanie Beatriz, the voice of the protagonist Mirabel Madrigal, contributes vocals to five songs.

 "We Don't Talk About Bruno" was the soundtrack's most popular song, surging on various digital music platforms.
 It reached number one on the Spotify Top 50 US chart on January 10, 2022, ahead of the tracks from the Weeknd's Dawn FM, which was released that week, and eventually topped YouTube, iTunes and Apple Music charts.
 USA Today called the song "the first breakout hit of 2022" and a "Frozen-style phenomenon".
 According to Slate critic Chris Molanphy, "the organic nature of the audience landing on 'We Don't Talk About Bruno' really is the marketplace picking the single and that's quite unusual, especially for an animated film".

 All of the album's original songs appeared on the US Billboard Hot 100, led by "We Don't Talk About Bruno", which first appeared at number 50 and rose to number one, surpassing Frozens "Let It Go" (2013) as the highest charting Disney song since 1992.
 "Surface Pressure", reaching number eight, made Encanto the first Disney animated film to have generated multiple top-10 songs on the Hot 100.
 "The Family Madrigal" peaked at number 20, "What Else Can I Do?" at number 27, "Dos Oruguitas" at number 36, "Waiting on a Miracle" at number 48, "All of You" at number 71, and "Colombia, Mi Encanto" at number 100.
 Buoyed by the chart performances of the soundtrack and its songs, Miranda topped the Hot 100 Songwriters chart for the first time in his career.
+"What Else Can I Do?" was the 72nd most-streamed song of 2022 in the United States.

 On the UK Singles Chart, "We Don't Talk About Bruno", "Surface Pressure" and "The Family Madrigal" charted at numbers one, four and seven, respectively.
 "We Don't Talk About Bruno" is the first-ever original Disney song to top the chart, while Encanto becomes the first animated film soundtrack to simultaneously place three songs in the chart's top ten.

 In Ireland, "We Don't Talk About Bruno", "Surface Pressure" and "The Family Madrigal" peaked at numbers one, eight and 19, respectively, on the Irish Singles Chart.